-North Korea launches more missiles in apparent protest after Trump summit collapse
+North Korea launches more missiles; U.S. seizes coal ship as tensions mount

 Even so, Moon said he saw the tests as a sign that North Korea wanted to negotiate, and said he planned to push for a fourth inter-Korean summit with Kim.

+U.S. Secretary of State Mike Pompeo, who earlier cut short a European trip to return to Washington for meetings on Iran, was also due to have discussions on North Korea after learning of the launches, a senior U.S. State Department official said.

-Pompeo was due to meet Japan’s Chief Cabinet Secretary Yoshihide Suga on Thursday afternoon in Washington in which the latter is expected to raise Japanese Prime Minister Shinzo Abe’s hopes to set up a summit with Kim Jong Un.
+Pompeo was due to meet on Thursday with Japan’s Chief Cabinet Secretary Yoshihide Suga, who is expected to raise Japanese Prime Minister Shinzo Abe’s hopes to set up a summit with Kim.

 Analysts said it was too soon to say exactly what kind of missiles were involved in the latest launches, but the range would probably exceed that of most of the rockets North Korea fired on Saturday from its east coast into the ocean.